duyp/android-utils/README.md

 Gradle:

-Add the JitPack repository to your project level 's gralde file
+Add the JitPack repository to your project level 's gradle file

 ```groovy
 allprojects {